Skip to main content

 perfbase.apiUrlstringhttps://ingress.perfbase.cloudIngestion endpoint.

-perfbase.sampleRatefloat0.1Fraction of requests to profile (0.0–1.0).
+perfbase.sampleRatefloat0.1Fraction of eligible requests and commands to profile (0.0–1.0).
 0.1 = 10%.

 perfbase.timeoutint10HTTP timeout in seconds for trace submission.